timescale/docs/install/installation-kubernetes.md

 ## Clean up
-You can use Helm to uninstall TimescaleDB on the Kubernetes cluster and clean up the Pods, Persistent Volume Claims (PVC), S3 backups, and more.
+You can use Helm to uninstall TimescaleDB on the Kubernetes cluster and clean up the Pods, PersistentVolumeClaims(PVC), S3 backups, and more.

 ### Cleaning up
 To remove the spawned Pods:
 ```bash
 helm delete <MY_NAME>
 ```
-Some items, such as persistent volume claims (PVC) and S3 backups, are not removed immediately.
+Some items, such as PVCs and S3 backups, are not removed immediately.
 For more information about purging these items, see the [Administrator Guide][admin-guide].